TechnologyClassroom/SetupNotes/programs/Minetest.md

 ## Subgames to start with:

+- [MineClone 2](https://git.minetest.land/MineClone2/MineClone2) - An addictive attempt at recreating a popular proprietary game that is similar to Minetest.
+Includes achievements, mobs, experience, etc.
+- [Minetest game](https://content.minetest.net/packages/Minetest/minetest_game/) - The default barebones game.
+This is not very exciting, but a great starting point if you are building your own subgame.
+- [Dreambuilder](https://content.minetest.net/packages/VanessaE/dreambuilder_game/) - Comes packed with lots of building materials

+Older subgames:

 - Carbone - Comes action packed with monsters and excellent mods
-- Dreambuilder - Comes packed with lots of building materials
 - Moontest - Start on the moon!
 Warning You will suffocate without a spacesuit.

 ## Mods to look for:

 - [Blockly Minetest](https://devel.trisquel.info/ruben/blockly-minetest) - adds
   a python and blockly api to build blocks with code.
+- Technic - Adds tools that greatly enhance single player such as drills, chainsaws, and drilling lazers.
+Add machines that must be powered by coal, solar, etc.
 - [protector](https://forum.minetest.net/viewtopic.php?id=4212) - adds
   protection blocks.
 This prevents your house from being destroyed or looted.
   Kids can be mean and this helps curb this.
 Protection blocks can be added to